yisehakalelign/ETS-1415-15/README.md

 # example:-
 character = "over thinker" # a string is specified in a variable called character print(character.upper()) # this will print "OVER THINKER"

+## 26 str-fstrings is a string method that embedded a given word to the first word
+# example:-
+title = "days are a head of me" # a string is specified in a variable called title print(f"brightest{title}") # brightest days are a head of me is expected to be printed